Is the Stock Market Disconnected From the Economy?

 “COVID losers” began to catch up in November 2020

 The market can be sliced and diced another way, as well.
 The chart below shows two Goldman Sachs-created indexes: “stay at home” stocks (those that are seen as beneficiaries of consumers spending more time and money at home) and “re-opening” stocks (those likely to benefit from consumers spending less time/money at home).
-Again, the timing of the pickup in relative performance by the re-opening stocks was also pinned to early November; with the latest moves bringing the “re-opening” cohort comfortably above the “stay at home” cohort.
+Again, the timing of the pickup in relative performance by the re-opening stocks was also pinned to early November 2020.
+But as with the COVID winners and losers, there has been another convergence between the two cohorts—timed alongside concerns about a slowing in the growth rate of the economy, as well as ongoing inflation concerns.

 Re-opening stocks began to perform relatively better in November 2020

 Throughout all the fits and starts of economic activity associated with the implications of the virus/pandemic, the market has also displayed a heightened level of sector rotation and volatility.
-This is another way to illustrate that there has been some connection between the stock market’s behavior and leadership shifts; and the economic volatility associated with the pandemic.
+This is another way to illustrate that there has been some connection between the stock market’s behavior and leadership shifts, and the economic volatility associated with the pandemic and, more recently, inflation concerns.

 The table below is a take on the well-known “quilt” chart we often show that ranks broad asset classes based on yearly performance.
 In this case, we are ranking the S&P 500’s 11 sectors, and doing it on a monthly basis.